Family Case Studies

 YES!
-It is possible to do both.
-Read below to learn about actual clients who each dealt with common homework problems, discovered solutions, and reaped great results.
+It’s possible to do both.
+Below are case studies from actual clients who’ve dealt with common homework problems, discovered solutions, and reaped great results!

 1. “He’s Not Working to His Potential!”

 Kyle, an 8th grade student with ADHD, was failing most of his classes.
-His teachers all agreed that his most significant problem was missing assignments.
-His mother was completely exasperated because she knew Kyle completed many of the assignments that his teachers never received.
-The two of them fought every day about homework and the arguments would get very intense.
-Kyle also complained that he did not understand anything that was going on in class or anything he read in a textbook.
+His teachers all agreed his greatest problem was missing assignments.
+His mother was completely exasperated; she knew Kyle did most of the assignments, but they never made it back to school.
+Every day, they fought intensely about homework!
+Kyle also complained that he didn’t understand what was going on in class or anything he read in a textbook.
 Aptitude tests indicated that Kyle was very bright, confirming exactly what all of his teachers said, “He’s just not working to his potential.”

 As a junior in high school, Kathryn was a “good” student but was often frustrated because her grades never seemed to reflect her effort.
 “It’s hopeless!” she said after receiving a low grade on a math test for which she spent hours preparing.
 She was also overwhelmed with writing assignments.
 She had a major research paper to do over the following quarter and felt paralyzed by it.
 “I don’t even know where to begin,” she sighed.